Greater Pittston: Government

 Each municipality (city, borough, and township) has its own form of government.
 Each city and borough is headed by an elected mayor.
 Each township is governed by a board of supervisors/commissioners.

+Economy

+The Greater Pittston Chamber of Commerce has supported the area's business development since 1920.

 Public safety

 There are many fire and police departments scattered throughout Greater Pittston.
 The firefighters provide fire protection for all of its citizens.
 The police provide full-time protection to its citizens, visitors, businesses, and public property.

 Healthcare

 There are many healthcare clinics scattered throughout Greater Pittston.
 The following list is a small sample of health clinics in the region.